ese3500/final-project-yanfu-srikrishna/README.md

 These are to help guide and direct your progress.
 Goal number:
-1. Mount and connect untrasonic sensor on top of rotating servo/motor
+1. Mount and connect ultrasonic sensor on top of rotating servo/motor
 2. Read in values from the untrasonic sensor and be able to detect objects
 3. Map surrounding objects and store their location
 4. Create the rover base and mount motors and wheels